Belgian Malinois dog breed profile

 What’s the history behind the Belgian Malinois breed?

 It’s no surprise that the Belgian Malinois breed hails from Belgium (Mechelen, to be exact).
-The Malinois originates from the Belgian Shepherd dog, which dates as far back as the 1200s and was originally used for herding, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+The Malinois originates from the Belgian Shepherd dog, which dates as far back as the 1200s and was originally used for herding, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 What do Belgian Malinois look like?